awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 To Encrypt and Decrypt the `wrappedDerivedBranchKey` the keyring MUST include the following values as part of the AAD for the AES Encrypt/Decrypt calls.

-To construct the AAD, the keyring MUST concatante the following values
+To construct the AAD, the keyring MUST concatenate the following values

 1. "aws-kms-hierarchy" as UTF8 Bytes
 1. Value of `branch-key-id` as UTF8 Bytes